Resources for Cruising Sailors

 Just Good Reads

 Check out these other books I’ve enjoyed to keep you entertained while at anchor or on passage (if you don’t get seasick).
+You can also see my list of Ten Books That Will Help You Break the Shackles and Go Sailing.

 - Anything by Tristan Jones.
 This is one of the most colorful sailing authors, recounting a lifetime of sailing around the world in a number of books.
 Start with Encounters of a Wayward Sailor if you need to choose.
 Most are available as ebooks for those of you with limited storage space.